 The lesson is that diversity is the best way to achieve resilience against adverse events.
 If bananas enjoyed greater genetic diversity, a single disease like Panama Disease may wipe out some banana varieties, but it’s likely that some varieties would be resistant and that resistance would be bred into future varieties.
 The same is true of cheetahs.
 This is the essence of resilience.

 Every investment portfolio we build is designed to be resilient against adverse events.

 Given the introduction to this article, it will come as no surprise that our primary tool for achieving resilience against adverse market events is diversification.
 Unlike bananas and cheetahs, we don’t draw all our genes from one pool and we don’t have all our eggs in one basket.

 Our portfolios contain thousands of stocks and thousands of bonds.
 The stocks represent companies in every industry, in nearly every country with a well-regulated public stock market, and of every size.
 Our bond investments vary in time to maturity and are issued by creditworthy companies, municipalities, governments, and supranational organizations.
 We also invest in income-generating assets like real estate and these investments are also diversified across a broad spectrum of real estate types.

-If you find yourself concerned about potential conflict with an increasingly belligerent North Korea, talk of a border dispute between India and China, or softness in the economic expansion of large countries all over the world, rest assured that your Baker Boyer portfolio is built for exactly these kinds of events.
-Unlike the banana and the cheetah, resilience is built into the DNA of every one of our portfolios.
+If you find yourself concerned about post-COVID economic imbalances, supply chain disruptions, labor market problems, inflation, deflation, or strategic competition with China, rest assured that your Baker Boyer portfolio is built for exactly these kinds of events.
+Unlike the banana and the cheetah, resilience is built into the DNA of every one of our financial plans and every one of our investment portfolios.
 If you have questions on this or any other topic, ask us.
 Answering these types of questions and talking about these concepts is our favorite part of our jobs.